bokumentation/ESP32-Arduino-as-Components-Starter/README.md

         ```bash
         idf.py add-dependency "espressif/arduino-esp32^3.3.0"
         ```
     - Open `idf.py menuconfig` again.
+        - Navigate to `Arduino options` -> `Autostart Arduino setup and loop boot`.
+Enable this to use `void setup()` and `loop()` like in Arduino IDE.
+For more information, see the _Choosing Programming Style_ section below.
-Navigate to `Component config` -> `Diagnostics`-> `Use external log wrapper` and enable it.
+        - Navigate to `Component config` -> `Diagnostics`-> `Use external log wrapper` and enable it.
 This fixes undefined reference errors related to logging functions.
 Save then exit.
         - (Optional) Go to `Component config` -> `mbedTLS` -> `TLS Key Exchange Methods` -> `Enable pre-shared-key ciphersuites` and then check `Enable PSK based ciphersuite modes`.
 Save and Quit.
-This is optional step.
             > Note: Actually you can skip this step.
 It just remove some compiler warning.
     - After making these changes, save and exit `menuconfig`.

 4. **Build and Flash:** Now we can build and flash the project to your new target chip.